Devatoria/go-mesos-executor/README.md

 ### Introduction

 Since Mesos 1.1.0, health checks should be done locally, by the executor, in order to avoid network issues and be more scalable.
-Because it would not be a good idea to make these checks to be containerizer dependent (hammering the Docker daemon for this is not a good idea), these checks should be executor directly in the container namespace (network for HTTP(S)/TCP, mount for commands).
-This can be done easily (and is already done in the ACL hook).
+Because the health check system should not be containerizer dependent, all checks are done by entering required namespaces and execute commands.

-Mesos native health checks are actually not available in Marathon UI, and can be tested only when sending raw JSON.
-You must prefix the check protocol with `MESOS_`.
+Please note that Mesos native health checks are actually not available in Marathon UI, and can be tested only when sending raw JSON.
+You must prefix the check protocol with `MESOS_` (only for HTTP and TCP).
 Another thing to know is that you can only have one Mesos native health check per task.

 ### Design

-Health check design is to define, but will be simple: a health checker, which is a simple channel based worker with a slice of checks to executor periodically.
-The executor struct must have its own health checker which sends results associated to task ID, and then update status to healthy or unhealthy if needed.
+The design is really simple: each task has one checker, in charge to execute one check periodically and to send result to the executor core using a channel.
+The runtime is done like this:

+* wait for `delay` seconds before starting first check
+* check periodically with timeout
+  * if check is `healthy`, just consider the `grace period` as ended and send result
+  * if check is `unhealthy`, send result (to update status) and
+    * if we are in the `grace period`, just continue
+    * else, if the `consecutive failures threshold` is not reached, just continue
+    * else, the task should be killed

+To tell the executore core to stop the task, the checker does it in a 3-steps design:

+* trigger the `Done` channel (to tell that the checker has finished its work)
+* wait for the core to trigger the `Quit` channel (to tell the checker to free resources)
+* trigger the `Exited` channel (to tell the core that everything is done, resources are free)

+This is a security pattern to avoid a check to stay stuck when core kills the checker.
+It ensures that the work done by the checker is finished.

+Here are how the different health checks are implemented.
+Please note that these health checks lock the executing goroutine to its actual thread during the check to avoid namespace switching due to goroutine multiplexing.

+### HTTP health check

+* enter container network namespace (only if in bridged network mode)
+* open a TCP connection to the given port to check
+* write a raw HTTP request
+* read response and check status code
+* exit container network namespace (only if in bridged network mode)

+Please note that `http.Get` can't be used here because runtime default transport (round tripper) launches a lot of goroutines, making the call to be done in another thread (and so, to do not be inside the container network namespace).

+### TCP health check

+* enter container network namespace (only if in bridged network mode)
+* open a TCP connection to the given port to check
+* exit container network namespace (only if in bridged network mode)

+### Command health check

+* define which namespaces to enter (at least, mount namespace, + network namespace if in bridged mode)
+* prepare `nsenter` command to launch (wrapped in a shell command if needed)
+* run the command in defined namespaces

+Please note that you can't get inside the mount namespace of a process in Go because of multithreading.
+In fact, even by locking the goroutine to a specific thread can't fix it. `setns` syscall must be called in a single-threaded context.
+You can, at least, call this syscall using Cgo (and constructor trick) to execute C code before running the Go runtime (and so, run this C code in a single-threaded context).
+But it doesn't allow to dynamically join a mount namespace while running.
+This is why I decided to use the [nsenter](http://man7.org/linux/man-pages/man1/nsenter.1.html) package that allows to execute a command into defined namespaces.

+Please take a look at [this issue](https://stackoverflow.com/questions/25704661/calling-setns-from-go-returns-einval-for-mnt-namespace) and [this issue](https://github.com/golang/go/issues/8676) to know more about the `setns` Go issue.

 ### References

 * http://mesos.apache.org/documentation/latest/health-checks/#mesos-native-health-checks
 * http://mesos.apache.org/documentation/latest/health-checks/#under-the-hood
 * https://github.com/mesosphere/health-checks-scale-tests/blob/06ac7a2f0fa52836fedfd4b26fdb5420b5ab207e/README.md
-* Why we can't use setns directly from Go code: https://github.com/golang/go/issues/8676

 ## Configuration file